 Bullies without any questions have been around and some start the vice at when they are still children.
 Currently, bullies are changing and expanding their bases to actually keep up with the ever changing requirements.
 Bullies are taking their game to the cyber world.
 This form of bullying is one of the most aggressive acts that can be done to your child.
 Cyber bullying is actually the main product of the wired world, and totally different from those other forms of traditional bullying.
+Learn more on What is cyber Bullying?

 The harm that bullies can inflict on the victim is massive.
 Bullying through the internet is unlimited, and this makes it more appealing to the bullies.
 Practically, girls are more prone to bullying than boys.
 The number of girls targeted by bullies is twice the number of boys.
 The worst thing about bullying is that your child can go for years without reporting this issue to you the parent or any other person who is in authority.
 This can really have some serious consequence in the long run.